AsdertyTreds/pyMyTinyTodo/README.md

 Data stored in SQLite, MySQL, PosgreSql, MSSql, Oracle database.
 Distributed under the GNU GPL License

-This is a copy and continuation of the project https://mytinytodo.net (author Max Pozdeev), written in php language
+This is the python development of the project https://mytinytodo.net (written in php, author Max Pozdeev),

 System requirements